 Medicines are not always needed in the treatment of ADHD, and are usually only used when symptoms are causing significant problems.
 Medicines are generally prescribed together with behavioural and educational treatment strategies.

-If used as indicated, stimulants won’t make your child ‘high’ or become addicted; however, they can occasionally cause the following side effects.
+If used as indicated, stimulants won’t make your child ‘high’ or become addicted.

 There have been concerns that stimulants may disrupt children’s growth.
 Recent studies suggest that any effect is small, and that weight is affected more than height, but your doctor will monitor your child’s growth if these medicines are used.